Divyrajput123/SmartBear/README.md

 - Constants for storing time in words
 - JUnit for testing
 - Gradle for building the project
-- Interfaces and template/strategy pattern for extensibility
+- Interfaces and template/strategy pattern for extensibility,open closed principle
 ## How to run
 1. Clone the repository:
    ```bash